cyfko/veridot/java/veridot-databases/README.md

 # A Database based implementation of the [core](https://github.com/cyfko/veridot/blob/main/java/veridot-core) API

-The current API especially provide a Database-aware implementation of the core [MetadataBroker](https://github.com/cyfko/veridot/blob/main/java/veridot-core/src/main/java/io/github/cyfko/veridot/core/MetadataBroker.java) Interface.
+The current API especially provide a Database-aware implementation of the core [MetadataBroker](https://github.com/cyfko/veridot/blob/main/java/veridot-core/src/main/java/io/github/cyfko/veridot/core/MetadataBroker.java) Interface defined as a transport layer of metadata exploited for data signing and token verifcation purposes in a distributed environment.

 ---